Hazzle/Styling/README.md

 # Styling

-1. How to scaffold a layout with:
+1. How to scaffold a tabular layout structure with:
    - Sticky footer
    - Horizontal centering
    - Vertical centering